 - Maintaining an inclusive environment for all of our early childhood and group programing.

-- Fundraising for scholarships for reduced or no cost music therapy for older adults living in private homes who are low income, in rural areas, or from minoritized communities.
+- Fundraising to support reduced or no cost music therapy for older adults living in private homes who are low income, in rural areas, or from minoritized communities.

 - Offering one month free enrollment in our Empowering Wellness Initiative for music therapy students, those who work in long term care, and teachers.
-Offering lifetime free access for internship supervisors.
+Offering lifetime free access for music therapy internship supervisors.

 1: Provide a trusted resource for empowerment of clients; help clients develop, practice, and utilize skills and techniques to help them live rather than just survive and cope with illness and disability.